Dave1604/study-buddy-platform/TECHNICAL_WRITEUP.md

 - Admin panel with system oversight capabilities
 - Responsive design for all device types
 - Production-ready build configuration
+- Database seeding with sample courses and users
+- Enhanced course display with enrolled/available separation

 **✅ Technical Achievements:**
 - Clean, optimized codebase with no build errors